 “We tell clients that building strong video marketing is like building a house,” Brian explained.
 “Your professional introduction video is the foundation, and professional video that describes your services establishes the framework.
-Everything after that — professional FAQ videos, targeted video marketing campaigns, live video, selfie videos — adds character to the house.”
+Everything after that — topic-specific video, FAQ videos, targeted video marketing campaigns, live video, selfie videos — adds character to the house.”

-Take the videos by Vance Wealth Group for example.
+Take the videos by Vance Wealth for example.
 John Vance’s introduction video answers vital questions for new and potential clients, as well as communicates the company’s values and commitments.
-In just a two minutes, you get an understanding of Vance’s philosophy, as well as a surface-level introduction to his services.
+In just two minutes, you get an understanding of Vance’s philosophy, as well as a surface-level introduction to his services.
 Basically, he knocks it out of the park.

 So what’s next?
 Take a deep breath, and dive in.